 If you can’t find a flat area of wall, consider using the side of a cupboard or even the back of a door.
 Almost any flat surface can be painted with chalkboard paint if prepared properly.

-If the area you wish to use has been painted with gloss paint, you will need to sand down the surface to allow the chalkboard to adhere properly.
+If the area you wish to use has been painted with gloss paint, you will need to sand down the surface to allow the chalkboard paint to adhere properly.
 Alternatively, paint the area with a matt primer.
 Allow this to dry completely before trying to paint over the top.

-Applying the Chalkboard Paint
+Painting on the Chalkboard Paint

 If you need to, use painter’s tape to mask off the area of the wall you want to paint.
 Even if you are painting a whole wall, you should still mask off the skirting, door frames, window frames, etc.

-Stir the chalkboard paint very well, then begin to paint the area of wall as you would with any other paint.
+Stir the chalkboard paint very well, then begin to paint the area of the wall as you would with any other paint.
 Using a large paintbrush will help to reduce brush marks.
-Complete the first coat and allow it to dry for 4 hours (or as directed by the manufacturers instructions).
+Complete the first coat and allow it to dry for 4 hours (or as directed by the manufacturer’s instructions).

 Again, let the paint dry, and then carefully remove the painter’s tape.
 After a few days, you can gently sand the whole area to remove any visible brush marks.

-Using Your New Chalkboard
+Using Your New Chalkboard Wall

 Before you begin chalking on the wall, you should condition the surface with chalk dust.
 Using the flat side of a large piece of chalk, cover the whole chalkboard with colour (ideally white chalk).
 Use a chalkboard rubber or a soft, dry cloth to clean the chalk off the board.
 Your chalkboard wall is now ready to use on a daily basis.